jojo157/learning-platform/README.md

 > I want to be informed of users reaction to content.

 All articles show the number of likes and dislikes.
 The admin team can use this information to create similar content to what has been liked the most.
-As per image above, the number of likes and dislikes is shown on the article.
+As per the image of an article above, the number of likes and dislikes is shown on the article.

 #### Business owner

 > I want to enable my employees to learn on the go.

-The application is responsive across devices and a registered user can access the app once they have internet connection.
+The application is responsive across all devices and a registered user can access the app once they have internet connection.
 This enables on the go learning.

 > I want my employees to stay up to date on relevant topics.